-The network stack informs the embedder of important events for a request using two main interfaces: the URLRequest::Delegate interface and the NetworkDelegate interface.
+A URLRequest informs the consumer of important events for a request using two main interfaces: the URLRequest::Delegate interface and the NetworkDelegate interface.

-A request for data is normally dispatched from a child to the browser process.
-There a URLRequest is created to drive the request.
-A protocol-specific job (e.g. HTTP, data, file) is attached to the request.
-That job first checks the cache, and then creates a network connection object, if necessary, to actually fetch the data.
-That connection object interacts with network socket pools to potentially re-use sockets; the socket pools create and connect a socket if there is no appropriate existing socket.
-Once that socket exists, the HTTP request is dispatched, the response read and parsed, and the result returned back up the stack and sent over to the child process.
+A request for data is dispatched from some process, which results in creating a network::URLLoader in the network service (which, on desktop platform, is typically in its own process).
+The URLLoader then creates a URLRequest to drive the network request.
+That job first checks the HTTP cache, and then creates a network transaction object, if necessary, to actually fetch the data.
+That transaction tries to reuse a connection if available.
+If none is available, it creates a new one.
+Once it has established a connection, the HTTP request is dispatched, the response read and parsed, and the result returned back up the stack and sent over to the caller.

 Of course, it's not quite that simple :-}.

-Consider a simple request issued by a child process.
-Suppose it's an HTTP request, the response is uncompressed, no matching entry in the cache, and there are no idle sockets connected to the server in the socket pool.
+Consider a simple request issued by some process other than the network service‘s process.
+Suppose it’s an HTTP request, the response is uncompressed, no matching entry in the cache, and there are no idle sockets connected to the server in the socket pool.

 Continuing with a “simple” URLRequest, here's a bit more detail on how things work.

-Chrome has a single browser process, which handles network requests and tab management, among other things, and multiple child processes, which are generally sandboxed so can't send out network requests directly.
-There are multiple types of child processes (renderer, GPU, plugin, etc).
+Chrome has a single browser process which handles starting and configuring other processes, tab management, and navigation, among other things, and multiple child processes, which are generally sandboxed and have no network access themselves, apart from the network service (Which either runs in its own process, or potentially in the browser process to conserve RAM).
+There are multiple types of child processes (renderer, GPU, plugin, network, etc).
 The renderer processes are the ones that layout webpages and run HTML.

 The URLRequestHttpJob calls into the HttpCache to create an HttpCache::Transaction.
-If there's no matching entry in the cache, the HttpCache::Transaction will just call into the HttpNetworkLayer to create an HttpNetworkTransaction, and transparently wrap it.
+The cache checks for an entry with the same URL and NetworkIsolationKey.
+If there's no matching entry, the HttpCache::Transaction will call into the HttpNetworkLayer to create an HttpNetworkTransaction, and transparently wrap it.
 The HttpNetworkTransaction then calls into the HttpStreamFactory to request an HttpStream to the server.

 The ClientSocketPoolManager directs the request to the TransportClientSocketPool, since there‘s no proxy and it’s an HTTP request.
 The request is forwarded to the pool's ClientSocketPoolBase‘s ClientSocketPoolBaseHelper.
 If there isn’t already an idle connection, and there are available socket slots, the ClientSocketPoolBaseHelper will create a new TransportConnectJob using the aforementioned params object.
 This Job will do the actual DNS lookup by calling into the HostResolverImpl, if needed, and then finally establishes a connection.